jennjwang/AR-VR-Pictionary/README.md

 # pictionary_unity

+VR allows artsts to create drawings from new perspectves with 3D brush strokes.
-A multiplayer game of pictionary created as a proof-of-concept for drawing in VR.
+I created a multplayer game of pictonary as a proof-of-concept for drawing in VR.
-In this project, users experiment with a collaborative interface by creating drawings according to a given prompt and guessing others’ drawings in real time.
+In this project, users experiment with a collaboratve interface by creatng drawings according to a given prompt and guessing others’ drawings in real tme.
+I then evaluated the efciency of
+3D drawings as a form of communicaton and surveyed confdence of both the artsts and interpreters.

 ## Rules of the game
 - There is a crayon in the middle of the room you can pick up to draw